 This is important on several levels.
 New York is the financial center of the country, if not the world, and that fact alone will make these regulations far reaching and impact thousands of companies.
 Moreover, New York is the most influential state, and often the bellwether for other states and national policy, which could trigger further regulations to be put into law across the U.S.

 Clear and defined

 The regulations are also substantial.
 Cyber Security regulations can often be vague and difficult to implement and enforce.
 The New York regulations are clear and defined: they require, among other things, companies to have a Cyber Security program and policy, limit those employees who have access to sensitive data, and have qualified Cyber Security professionals managing security risks.
-Perhaps most importantly, companies are also now required to report any attempted hacks or breaches of their system within 72 hours.
+Perhaps most importantly, companies are also now required to report any Cyber Security Event within their system within 72 hours.

 The institution of this reporting timeframe enables companies and Cyber Security professionals to share, in near real time, the different attacks they are seeing attempted, both big and small, and be prepared to react to new types of attacks.
 Hackers are constantly developing new techniques!
 It can be particularly difficult for smaller companies to keep pace and keep their information secure, but this information sharing will help all types of companies stay up to date and ready to defend their critical information.